- Gain that coveted TEFL qualification online!

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

 It is important that, once you have booked your flights, you add these details to your online account or alternatively you can contact us with your departure date, the flight number and arrival time at your destination.

 To be eligible for this programme you must be aged between 18 and 45 years old.
-The eligibility requirements you must meet are listed in the application process section of this itinerary.
+The eligibility requirements you must meet are listed below:

 Applicants need to hold a valid passport from the United Kingdom, Ireland, Australia, New Zealand, Canada, the United States of America, or any other native English-speaking country.
 Western European and Scandinavian passport holders can also apply, please contact us for more information.

 - Eligible for a Chinese Visa

 - Completed education to at least A-Levels (or equivalent)

 - Appropriate personal qualities (maturity, flexibility, ability to cope with challenges, good communication skills)

 - Travel experience is preferred